Memorable Manitobans: Andrew Boak Alexander (1872-1937)

 Physician and surgeon.

-Born at Truro, Nova Scotia on 8 May 1872, son of John and Mary Alexander, brother of E. M. Crowe, he was educated at the Pictou Academy, Manitoba College, and the Manitoba Medical College (1897).
-He commenced a medical practice at Killarney, Manitoba in 1897.
-He came to Winnipeg in 1905.
-For more than 25 years he served as medical superintendent of the King George and King Edward municipal hospitals.
+Born at Truro, Nova Scotia on 8 May 1872, son of John and Mary Alexander, brother of Elizabeth Mary Crowe, he was educated at the Pictou Academy, Manitoba College, and the Manitoba Medical College (1897).
+He commenced a medical practice at Killarney in 1897 before returning to Winnipeg in 1905.
+For more than 25 years he served as Medical Superintendent of the King George and King Edward municipal hospitals.
 He retired in May 1937.

-In 1902, he married Florence Ethel Dowler (?-1916) of Winnipeg.
-They had two sons and a daughter.
-He served as President of the St. Andrew’s Society of Winnipeg from 1910 to 1911, and President of the Granite Curling Club.
-His recreations included curling and hunting; in his earlier years, he was an active baseball and lacrosse player.
-Liberal.
-Presbyterian.
-Address: 714 Broadway, Winnipeg.
+On 12 November 1902, he married Florence Ethel Dowler (?-1916) of Winnipeg and they had three children: Mary Dorothy Alexander (1904-1962, wife of Richard Donaldson Windatt, daughter-in-law of William Andrew Windatt), John Reading “Jack” Alexander (1905-1984), and Robert Boak Alexander (1910-1968).
+He served as President of the St. Andrew’s Society of Winnipeg (1910-1911) and President of the Granite Curling Club.
+His recreations included curling and hunting.
+In his earlier years, he was an active baseball and lacrosse player.
+A Liberal and a Presbyterian, in 1911 he lived at 714 Broadway, Winnipeg.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, 1911.
 C. W. Parker, editor.
 Canadian Press Association, Vancouver.